Joshuaingram/joshuaingram.github.io/_pages/updates_archive.md

 author_profile: true
 ---

-This page acts a sort of timeline of my life in regards to notable professional milestones and achievements.
+This page acts a sort of professional timeline in regards to milestones and achievements.

 Updates
 ======